hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 But as of March 2025, the available browser of this method on Windows is virtually only Firefox.
 So you are required to use Firefox and log in to target websites with it in advance.

->Previously, Chromium-based browsers such as Chrome or Edge were able to be used for extracting cookies automatically, just like Firefox, but they have become unusable since around July 2024.
+>Previously, Chromium-based browsers such as Chrome or Edge were able to be used for extracting cookies automatically, just like Firefox, but they have become unusable since around June 2024.
 >This is because the act of automatically extracting cookies from other programs has been prevented due to security reasons.
 >Automatic cookie extraction may eventually become unavailable with Firefox too in the future.